 Craig Jones was named head coach of the George Washington men's soccer program on Nov.
 17, 2011, just four days after helping lead the Colonials to an appearance in the Atlantic 10 Championship title match as an assistant coach under George Lidster.
 The appearance in the A-10 title match marked an improbable turnaround for a GW team picked to finish 13th in the 2011 preseason coaches poll.

 Coach Jones served as the team's top assistant coach for three seasons from 2009-11 after working as the Colonials' volunteer assistant from 2002-08.
 A GW alumnus, Jones was also a four-year letterwinner for the Colonials on the pitch from 1995-98.

-"Through this season's impressive turnaround and our comprehensive national search, Craig emerged from a very strong pool of candidates as the right person to lead our men's soccer program into the future," said GW Director of Athletics and Recreation Patrick Nero.
+"Through this season's impressive turnaround and our comprehensive national search, Craig emerged from a very strong pool of candidates as the right person to lead our men's soccer program into the future," said GW Director of Athletics and Recreation Patrick Nero at the time of Coach Jones' promotion.
 "He was instrumental to our team's improvement this year and our run to the Atlantic 10 regular season co-championship and into the A-10 Conference Championship game.
 Craig's mentorship abilities and his vision for the program have our student-athletes poised to continue this season's successes next season and beyond."

 In addition to his duties in training and game management, Coach Jones played a crucial role under Lidster with recruiting, scheduling and goalkeeper workouts.

 "As an alum and member of George's coaching staff for many years, this truly is a dream job for me," said Coach Jones.
 "I am extremely appreciative of the opportunity GW is giving me to continue and grow the momentum that our group gained as this season progressed.
 Our vision for the men's soccer program is to build a team culture that leads to success on the field, in the classroom and in the community."